arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.09.2021

+[June's Pizza](https://junespizza.com/) is great.
+If you want to get it, make sure you call right at 1pm.
+We had to call ~15 times in order to reserve a couple pies, and by the time we got through at least one time slot was already reserved.

+Their special (squid, fennel, and tomato sauce) was the second best pizza I've ever had.
+The best is the vodka sauce pizza at [Rubirosa](https://www.rubirosanyc.com/).

 ### 4.07.2021